LyttleG/Apicall.NET/README.md

 Compatibility is set to .NET 4.0, but you can compile it for version 3.0 as well it should work

-(*) Each projects folders contains a directory named DLL that holds a file named Apicall.dll Apicall.dll is the low level generic interface that allow you to invoke C standard libraries, STDCALL as well in CDECL format Apicall.dll was compiled using GCC version 5.1.0 (tdm-1)
+(*) Each projects folders contains a directory named DLL that holds a file named Apicall.dll Apicall.dll is the low level generic interface that allow you to invoke C standard libraries, STDCALL as well as in CDECL format
+Apicall.dll was compiled using GCC version 5.1.0 (tdm-1)

 Give a try, compile the .NET solution, and see what you can do between .NET and WIN32 DLL functions